-Julie Hogan is Vice President of Strategic Client Operations at Xerox.
-During her twenty-five years at Xerox, Julie’s roles have spanned the services business across the country.
+Julie Hogan is Vice President of North American Services at NCR Corporation.
+She formerly served as Vice President of Strategic Client Operations at Xerox.
+During her twenty-five years at Xerox, Julie’s roles spanned the services business across the country.
 Originally from Chicago, she served in the United States Navy, providing tech support for classified defense computer systems and intelligence projects.
 Julie serves on the Out & Equal Board of Directors.
-She resides in San Ramon, California with her wife, Allison.
+She resides in Atlanta, Georgia with her wife, Allison.

 George A. Kalogridis serves as president of the Walt Disney World Resort.
 A 41-year veteran of Walt Disney Parks and Resorts, George oversees a workforce of more than 66,000 Cast Members at four theme parks and 25 resort hotels all located at the world’s premier vacation destination.

 Before the appointment to this role in January 2013, George served as president of the Disneyland Resort since 2009, where he led more than 25,000 Cast Members at the world-famous Disneyland Park, Disney California Adventure Park, the Disneyland Hotel, Disney’s Grand Californian Hotel & Spa, the Paradise Pier Hotel and Downtown Disney.